NOTE: The only Annual Pass available at the moment is the Pixie Dust Pass. All other passes have had their sales paused for the time being.

-PhotoPass and the Water Parks and Sports Option are no longer included with ANY new Annual Pass — they will be sold as add-ons and each will cost $99 plus tax for the year.
-During the duration of your Annual Pass, the Water Parks and Sports Option add-on will give you one admission to select Walt Disney World experiences with no blockout dates.
+PhotoPass and the Water Parks and Sports Option are no longer included with ANY new Annual Pass — they are sold as add-ons and each cost $99 plus tax for the year.
+During the duration of your Annual Pass, the Water Parks and Sports Option add-on gives you one admission to select Walt Disney World experiences with no blockout dates.
 This includes:

 - Disney’s Blizzard Beach Water Park